Affectiva/python-sdk-samples/README.md

           -r --resolution WIDTH HEIGHT   set the resolution in pixels (width, height) for the webcam.
 Defaults to 1280 x 720 resolution.

-          --sync    enable this flag to use SyncFrameDetector when using a webcam.
-Processing a video will automatically use SyncFrameDetector.

     **Note**: if only the data argument is supplied, the script defaults the run to a webcam and 1 face detection, displaying frames at default size of 1280 x 720.
 Only certain standard frame sizes are supported.
 For any unsupported frame sizes, the webcam frame size defaults to 1280 x 720.
 If any other configuration is required, it can be done using optional arguments.